 Teaching your kid to read is one of the most satisfying things you can do as parents.
 There is nothing more exciting than watching our babies grow and learn.

 We all know that reading is an important skill.
 Children tend to learn to read their first books between the ages of 3 and 7.
 The earlier he or she begins to discover the love of reading, the easier it will be for them to become confident and independent readers as they get older.
 There are many online resources you can use to develop your child’s reading skills.
-It is important that once a child gets a small grasp of phonics that we encourage them to continue building their literacy skills.
+It is important that once a child gets a small grasp of phonics we encourage them to continue building their literacy skills.
 This can be done by choosing books that are on their reading level and of interest to them.

-Keep in mind, children will not master reading skills overnight.
+Keep in mind, that children will not master reading skills overnight.
 The process takes time, and you must be patient with your child.
 You must also be supportive of their needs as they learn.
 The best way for a parent to teach their child how to read is by choosing books that are at just the right level.

 As a parent, it is important to choose books at your child’s reading level.
 By doing so, you are making the reading experience more comfortable for your child.
 Choosing books that are too easy will not challenge your child.
 He or she will not feel as if they are making any progress.
 On the other hand, choosing books that are too difficult can cause frustration for your child.
 It can lead to him losing interest in reading altogether.